lamyj/sycomore/docs/common_features.rst

-The diffusivity can be assigned either as a scalar (for isotropic diffusion) or as a tensor (for anistropic diffusion), but will always be returned as a tensor:
+The diffusivity can be assigned either as a scalar (for isotropic diffusion) or as a tensor (for anisotropic diffusion), but will always be returned as a tensor:

 .. code:: python